DARF: Depth-Aware Generalizable Neural Radiance Field: Experiments

-We qualitatively compare performance of our model with state-of-the-art methods in Fig.~\ref{renderresult}.
-We recover fine details more accurately and achieve the most realistic results in both geometry-domain and appearance-scale.
-For simple scene like box, we achieve sharper textures, such as the lines on the first row of images.
-For complicated scene like orchid, prior methods have ambiguity in some positions of the petals, which is probably due to the loss of local information caused by occlusion.
-Our method fully recovers the geometric structures of scenes, illustrating that by introducing a geometry-aware sampling, GARF is able to better cope with occlusion through geometric priors.
-More results are provided in supplementary materials.
+\textbf{Novel-view rendering.} We qualitatively compare the performance of our model with state-of-the-art methods in Fig.~\ref{renderresult}.
+We recover fine details more accurately and achieve the most realistic results on both the geometry level and appearance level.
+For simple scenes like the box, we achieve sharper textures, such as the lines on the first row of images.
+For complicated scenes like orchids, IBRNet produces blurred edges and textures, while MVSNeRF shows breaks on the petals.
+These issues likely arise from the model's inability to capture sufficient 3D information due to limited input.
+Additionally, the large sampling range and insufficient multi-view constraints lead to geometric errors, which result in inaccurate renderings from new perspectives.
+In contrast, our model benefits from a depth prior and the experience gained from pre-training data.
+We achieve more accurate geometry and appearance reconstruction by focusing sampling near the surface.
+Consequently, our results exhibit sharp edges and continuous, high-quality textures.

-The quantitative results are shown in Tab.~\ref{table1}.
-Our model outperforms the other methods on all metrics and datasets.
-We achieve significant improvement on DTU dataset, outperforming previous works over 20\% on PSNR.
-Our method also realizes 5\% improvement on SSIM and 83\% improvement on LPIPS.
-Although the scenes in LLFF are more complicated than DTU and the LLFF dataset is smaller, we still improve 1.94 on PSNR, 4\% on SSIM and 31\% on LPIPS than the best method before.
-The results validate that by narrowing down sampling space and using geometry-aware sampling, GARF is excellent in realistic novel-view rendering while preserving generalization to unseen scenes.
+The quantitative results are presented in Tab.~\ref{table1}.
+Our proposed model outperforms all competing methods across each evaluation metric and dataset.
+On the DTU dataset, we observe significant improvements, surpassing previous state-of-the-art methods by over 15.9\% in Peak Signal-to-Noise Ratio (PSNR).
+Additionally, our method achieves a 2.6\% gain in Structural Similarity Index (SSIM) and a 9.5\% improvement in Learned Perceptual Image Patch Similarity (LPIPS), further highlighting the effectiveness of our approach.
+Despite the more complex scenes in the LLFF dataset, and the smaller size of the LLFF dataset, our method still shows a notable improvement of 0.79 dB in PSNR, a 7.9\% increase in SSIM, and a 12.4\% improvement in LPIPS compared to the best-performing method.
+These results validate that by narrowing the sampling space and utilizing depth-aware sampling techniques, DARF excels in realistic novel-view rendering while maintaining strong generalization to unseen scenes.
+Our method effectively balances high-quality rendering and robustness across diverse scene complexities.